appurist/reactivator/README.md

 ### ROADMAP - FUTURE UPDATES

-With the inclusion of isDirty in 0.5.0, there are no known issues or missing roadmap features.
+With the inclusion of isDirty in 0.5.0, the initial basic roadmap feature set is complete.
 Updates will continue as issues are found and resolved, or as new features become evident.

 ### INSPIRATION